alyssa-daigle/VLAP-Annual-Reports/README.md

 # VLAP Annual Report Generating Scripts

 This repository contains scripts used to streamline the Annual Report workflow by cleaning the data, performing Mann-Kendall for trend analysis, generating all plots, and generating a report document for each VLAP sampling station.
 All reports generated from this pipeline are ADA/WCAG compliant.
+To use each year, simply save the current year data to the **data** folder and update YEAR in the .env file.

 ## Repo Structure